okeeffed/developer-notes/manual/Linguistics/The-Art-Of-Language-Invention.md

 | Distributive | Plural entity that's evenly divided between a group   |

 An example for distributive would be inflection that demonstrates something like "our horses (each of us has one horse)" as is the case for that example in Southern Paiute.

+## Definitive vs Indefinite Articles

+"A" in itself in indefinite and can only accompany a singular noun (although not the case with all languages), "the" is a definite articular referring to a particular instance of a noun.